 Country profiles on HIV/AIDS

 Mongolia currently remains a low HIV prevalence country.
-In 2014 the estimated adult prevalence was less than 0.1%.
-HIV prevalence is highest among men who have sex with men at 12% in 2014.
+In 2015 the estimated 414 people were living with HIV.
+HIV prevalence is highest among men who have sex with men at 12% (2014).
 Sexually transmitted infections (STIs), meanwhile, are becoming a significant public health challenge in this country.
 Female sex workers showed the highest syphilis rate of 29.7% in 2012, but no HIV was detected in the 2014 seroprevalence survey.